 In May 2017, Munster and Ireland's Murray was voted the Zurich Players' Player of the Year for 2017 at the 15th annual awards ceremony.

-Murray featured in all of Ireland's Six Nations Grand Slam victory and heads into the test series against Australia with 64 test caps.
+Murray featured in all of Ireland's Six Nations Grand Slam victory and all three tests against Australia taking his test cap tally to 67.

 |2010 - present|